NewStrangeWorlds/FastChem/_sources/sections/input_output.rst.txt

 The first line is always a header line that provides important information for the user and is ignored by ``FastChem``.
-All subsequent lines contain each the symbol for an element and its element abundance.
+All subsequent lines each contain the symbol of an element and its abundance.
 Molecules that contain elements not present in this file are ignored.
 The element abundance for the electron has an arbitrary value.
 It is only present in the file to inform ``FastChem`` that the electrons (and